a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 Jean Piaget, *Logic and Psychology*

 James Gibson, *The Ecological Approach to Visual Perception*

+- George Lakoff, *Women, Fire and Dangerous Things*
+- George Lakoff and Mark Johnson, *Philosophy in the Flesh*

 ??Upcoming Jordan Peterson lecture course on Piaget??